 There are few things more magical than standing in the darkness watching flashes of gold light illuminate the night sky.
-Glow worms are equally mesmerising, but the fact that fireflies can only be seen for around three weeks a year makes a sighting that little bit more extraordinary.
+Glow worms are equally mesmerising, but the fact that fireflies can only be seen for around three to four weeks a year makes a sighting that little bit more extraordinary.

 The Blue Mountains have a number of different locations you can find them and they are often at the same place, or very close to glow worm sites, so you can experience both bioluminescent wonders at the same time!